KLehle/klehle.github.io/content/event/Master2022/index.md

   country: Germany

 summary: ''
-abstract: 'In this talk I present the results of my Masters Thesis.
+abstract: In this talk I present the results of my Master's Thesis.
 I summarize the idea of including baryons in KFT and the basics of RKFT.
 Furthermore, I will summarize the model used to include the effects of ionizing photons into RKFT to describe the Epoch of Reionization.
-I will present the results of this model in static and expaning spacetime and finally compute the 21cm power spectrum of this model.'
+I will present the results of this model in static and expaning spacetime and finally compute the 21cm power spectrum of this model.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.